Welf06/Crypto-Tracker/README.md

 # KoinX Frontend Developer Intern Interview Task

-Converting the Crypto Tracker page from Figma to React.
+Transalting the Given Crypto Tracker Figma Design into a React App.

-For the assignment just React and vanilla CSS was used.
-No other libraries were used.
+## Tech Stack

+- ReactJS (No other libraries apart from Hooks and Axios)
+- CSS (Vanilla CSS)